nbp/meta-bugs/README.md

-# Rooted Bugs
+# Meta Bugs

-When visiting bugzilla, a bug would have a list of dependencies and a list of blocks bug.
-This addon add a new read-only section which displays the transitive list of blocks bug.
-Bugs which are blocked by the visited bug.
+When visiting bugzilla, a bug has a list of dependencies and a list of blocked bug.
+This addons add a new read-only section which displays the transitive list of blocked bug.

-This way, once given a link one can know whether to feel concerned by a bug by looking whether this is blocking some important work.

-This should help discover bugs which are sibblings without having to follow multiple links.
+The addon is used as a discovery mechanism for finding siblings of existing bugs, or to know what part of the project the current bug is contributing to.